alex-esc/posts/_posts/2019-02-23-banhammer-lift.md

 ---
 layout: "post"
-title: "Free From The Bluebird & Could You Write Your Manifesto In A Tweet?"
+title: "Free From The Bluebird & Could You Write Your Manifesto In 280 Characters?"
 ---

 Update from the Twitter suspension, the ban hammer has been lifted!
 I got this response from Twitter via email: